kjsii123/pxt-robotis/README.md

 ### Running

-Run this command from inside pxt-maker to open a local web server
+Run this command from inside pxt-robotis to open a local web server
 ```
 pxt serve
 ```